Rrawla2/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+*** The DOM is the Document Object Model.
+It's an application programming interface for HTML documents.

 2. What is an event?

+*** An event is an action that happens or is triggered by a user directly(such as a mouseclick) or something else in the program.

 3. What is an event listener?

+*** An event listener is a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+***You would convert a nodelist to an array to be able to use normal array methods such as .map .filter .reduce that would not work on the nodelist.
+If not converted the only method available to this array-like nodelist is .forEach.

 5. What is a component?

+***A component is a small standalone function that can be reused many times.

 ### Git Set up